top of page

 Woodland Placement

-Twenty years from the date of interment
+Twenty years from the date of placement

-Family Tree
+Memorial Tree

-Thirty years from the date of interment
+Thirty years from the date of first placement

 What happens after the memorial rights period ends?

-The woodland remains natural forest.
-Because ashes are interred in biodegradable urns, the memorial becomes part of the woodland landscape.
+Because ashes are placed using biodegradable urns, the memorial naturally becomes part of the landscape over time.

 bottom of page